Waterworks (Better Call Saul): Critical response

 "Waterworks" received critical acclaim.
 On the review aggregator Rotten Tomatoes, the episode received an approval rating of 100% based on 11 reviews, with an average rating of 9.5/10.
 The critical consensus said, "An arresting showcase for Rhea Seehorn, the penultimate installment of Better Call Saul wistfully surveys what came before while teeing up this saga's conclusion with agonizing tension."
-It received five out of five stars from Scott Tobias of Vulture, Nick Harley of Den of Geek, and Raul Velasquez of Game Rant.
+It received five out of five stars from Scott Tobias of Vulture and Nick Harley of Den of Geek.
 The A.V.
-Club's Kimberly Potts and IndieWire's Steve Green graded the episode with an "A" and "A-", respectively.
-Harley called the episode "masterful [and] full of emotionally walloping moments, black comedy, and satisfying reveals [and] among the very best Vince Gilligan-verse hours assembled."
+Club's Kimberly Potts and IndieWire's Steve Greene graded the episode with an "A" and "A-" respectively.
+Harley called the episode "among the very best Vince Gilligan-verse hours assembled", opining the musical score and black-and-white footage contributed to what he deemed a "paranoid noir vibe".
+He felt the scene with Kim and Jesse Pinkman was superior to that of "Breaking Bad" and felt her dialogue in the scene encapsulated Jimmy McGill's character arc in the show.
 Liz Shannon Miller of Consequence said the episode was a "masterclass in making the mundane seem both important and suspenseful."
+IndieWire, Collider, and Rolling Stone praised Seehorn's performance, highlighting Kim's emotional breakdown on the bus.
+Critics also praised Gilligan's directing and writing, cinematography, and Kim's interactions with Cheryl and Jesse.